YungChunLu/Notes-of-Elements-of-Programming-Interviews/hash-tables.md

   * One disadvantage of hash tables is the need for a good hash function but this is rarely an issue in practice.
   * Hard requirement - equal keys should have equal hash codes.
   * Soft requirement - generating uniformly keys
+  * Hash codes are often cached for performance
 * Find anagram from a collection of strings.
 Note: the insertion is O\(m\) because it copy a string

 ```cpp